 I started with an average of 5 minutes per day active time (/facepalm) Monday through Thursday.
 This was often Gained via one day of decent physical activity in the four day stretch.
 After 6 months I now average between 20-35 minutes of elevated heart rate physical activity during these same work days with the addition of the bike desk.
 I’ll call that a positive, sustained result!

 Your health is the foundation for every other priority in life.
 We all know that there are no one-shot solutions to complex problems like maintaining a healthy active lifestyle while working a pro-sedentary job.
 It’s takes tweaking multiple areas of my life and being conscious of my activity levels and results to truly adopt a healthy lifestyle.
 That said, I can recommend after six months of regular use the Flexispot All-In-One Bike Desk as a solid option to increase physical activity and all the health benefits that come with an active lifestyle

 About the author: Hi!
 My name is Jess Anderson, I am a technologist based in Louisville, Ky.
-I lead technology product and project management teams and am a freelance small business consultant.
+I lead corporate technology product and project management teams and am a freelance small business consultant.
 I am also a proud mom to two school-aged kids call me mom, of which I am proudest of all.
 I am in passionate pursuit of a well-balanced life and invite you to come along for the ride.
 Also find me writing on Medium.